How much energy powers a good life? Less than you're using, says a new report

 Both Jackson and Ladislaw point to changes individuals and policymakers can make to lessen American consumption.

-On the policy level, lawmakers can promote better energy efficiency standards for private businesses, incentivize retrofitting buildings to reduce their consumption, and build or adapt transportation infrastructure that helps people drive less, said Ladislaw.
+On the policy level, lawmakers can promote better energy efficiency standards for private businesses, incentivize retrofitting buildings to reduce their consumption, and build or adapt transportation infrastructure that allows people to drive less, said Ladislaw.

 "It also means you're walking and biking more, using public transport and making less long trips," said Jackson.